learn-co-curriculum/github-repo-search/README.md

   * TableViewController.h/m

-  * <your_storyboard>.storyboard (you may need to recreate your storyboard instead of dragging it over)
+  * &lt;your_storyboard&gt;".storyboard (you may need to recreate your storyboard instead of dragging it over)

 2. Write a method in `FISGithubAPIClient` that searches a repo from the text provided in the alert controller (which you will create).
-Take a look at the [repo search documentation]:https://developer.github.com/v3/search/#search-repositories and implement the appropriate method to do a search for repositories.
+Take a look at the [repo search documentation](https://developer.github.com/v3/search/#search-repositories) and implement the appropriate method to do a search for repositories.

 3. Add a `UIBarButtonItem` such as `Search` to your TableViewController in Storyboard.
 When a user taps the button, it should display a `UIAlertController` that prompts the user to enter a search query.
 Add a `UIAlertAction` to initiate the search.
-[This]:http://useyourloaf.com/blog/2014/09/05/uialertcontroller-changes-in-ios-8.html is my favorite resource on `UIAlertController`.
+[This](http://useyourloaf.com/blog/2014/09/05/uialertcontroller-changes-in-ios-8.html) is my favorite resource on `UIAlertController`.

 4. Re-implement the star/unstar methods using AFNetworking instead of NSURLSession.
 If you didn't complete the Github-Starring lab, reference those instructions implementing the methods using AFNetworking.